 A typical investor who invests in this Plan will:

-♦ Be an Advanced Investor, with appropriate knowledge and experience of equity- based investments;
+♦ Be an Informed or Advanced Investor, with appropriate knowledge and experience of equity- based investments;

 ♦ Like investments that provide known returns based on pre-determined market outcomes;